 Covering nine areas of institutional academic and administrative operations, the Standards are largely qualitative, in keeping with their need to apply to a variety of institutions with different missions.
 The Standards are updated at least every ten years, with the participation of member institutions, to reflect the Commission’s heightened emphases and to anticipate future directions of the higher education community.

-You can download a pdf version of the 2016 Standards for Accreditation or search the Standards in detail by clicking here.
-You can order printed copies of the Standards by completing the online order form found here and submitting it to email@example.com Single copies are free.
+You can download a pdf version of the 2021 Standards for Accreditation or search the Standards in detail by clicking here.
+Printed copies of the Standards can be ordered for $10 each by submitting a request to email@example.com.

 Accreditation is a private, voluntary system of self-regulation that relies on peer evaluators.
 Visiting teams are provided with in-person training and written materials to prepare them for evaluating institutions in light of mission.